lfricken/ti/core/readme.md

 * some primary strategy cards have no secondary card associated
 * during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome
 * you can only trade with special abilities; You can trade Goods, Unresearched Unit Tech, Research Points, Ability Cards
-* you cannot have multiple tech versions War Suns, Flagships, or Mechs, recycle them if you do
+* other players may not research your unit tech, but multiple players may adopt public tech

 ## Traits